Post-credits scene: Contemporary film examples

 The credits of many Pixar films, including A Bug's Life (1998), Finding Nemo (2003), The Good Dinosaur (2015) and Finding Dory (2016) have included humorous mid-credits scenes.
 A Bug's Life (1998), for example, parodied the trend of bloopers at the end of movies by including fake blooper scenes of the characters making mistakes or goofing around on the "set" of the movie.
 Toy Story 2 (1999) and Monsters, Inc. (2001) followed suit.
 Other Pixar films, such as Cars (2006), Toy Story 3 (2010) and Inside Out (2015) have included an epilogue that plays during the credits.

 An unusual use of the post-credits scene is to fulfill contractual obligations.
 In order to secure the personality rights to produce The Disaster Artist, a biopic of Tommy Wiseau, the filmmakers were obligated to include a cameo by Wiseau himself.
 This scene was filmed, but relegated to the post-credits sequence of the film.

 In video games

 Video games, particularly those with complex stories, sometimes also use post-credits scenes.
-An early example is EarthBound, in which Ness awakens to a knocking on the front door just like at the beginning of the game, and finds Pokey Minch's younger brother Picky with a message from his big brother Pokey, indicating that he escaped and warns Ness to come and get him.
+An early example is EarthBound, in which the main character receives a message that a main villain has escaped.
 A game may contain a scene or voiceover after the credits, of one or more characters speaking, revealing new information that gives a new perspective to the previous events as well as setting up part of the next game in the series.
 As the credits for modern games get longer, added cut scenes that maintain interest during the credits are becoming more common.